MarkHanoteau/MarkHanoteau.github.io/assets/2021-05-12-Scrum-definition.md

 > .. obtaining cyclical guidance and validation from peers, customers and stakeholders
 > .. pivoting your work accordingly in iterative and innovative measures, mitigating risk along the way

-The essence of Scrum, driven by the Agile principles, is to generate value.
+The essence of Scrum, driven by the Agile principles, is to iteratively self improve in order to generate market value.

 **Understanding Scrum - Step 2: Now let´s add Scrum concepts.**